jshun/ligra/README.md

 called.

-The threshold argument determines when edgeMap switches between edgemapSparse and edgemapDense---for a threshold value T, edgeMap calls edgemapSparse if the vertex subset size plus its number of outgoing edges is less than T, and otherwise calls edgemapDense.
+The threshold argument determines when edgeMap switches between edgemapSparse and edgemapDense---for a threshold value *T*, edgeMap calls edgemapSparse if the vertex subset size plus its number of outgoing edges is less than *T*, and otherwise calls edgemapDense.

 DENSE and is a read-based version where all vertices not satisfying Cond loop over their incoming edges and DENSE_FORWARD is a write-based